choojun/sas/README.md

 [P10a1.sas](https://github.com/choojun/sas/blob/main/P10a1.sas) How to use PROC BOXPLOT and PROC SGPLOT with VBOX-HBOX to create boxplot

-[P10a2.sas](https://github.com/choojun/sas/blob/main/P10a2.sas) How to use PROC SGPANEL with VBOX-HBOX to create comparative panel with boxplot
+[P10a2.sas](https://github.com/choojun/sas/blob/main/P10a2.sas) How to use PROC SGPANEL with VBOX-HBOX to create comparative panel with boxplots

 [P10b1.sas](https://github.com/choojun/sas/blob/main/P10b1.sas) How to use PROC CHART to create pie chart